A Longer Tour Around Old New York

 UPDATE 2014 – The Marlton has re-opened as an upscale 107 room boutique hotel.

 The Carteret Hotel 208 West 23rd Street circa 1930.
 The Carteret was converted to rental apartments in the 1960’s by real estate mogul Nathan Brodsky.
 A two bedroom apartment there now rents for between $3,000 and $4,000 a month.

 Hotel York 488 7th Avenue at 36th Street circa 1915.
 In this card The York shows its convenience to the newly completed McKim Mead & White masterpiece the original Pennsylvania Station.
 The hotel which was built in 1902-1903 by architect Harry B. Mulliken is also now an apartment building.

 Hotel Hermitage 42nd Street and 7th Avenue, 1936.
 A double bed room for $3.50!
 Only $2.50 per night if you shared a bathroom.
-Located next door to the Stanley Theatre which was showing Katharine Hepburn film A Woman Rebels.
+Located next door to the Stanley Theatre which was showing a Katharine Hepburn film, A Woman Rebels.
 The Hotel Hermitage was located right in the heart of Times Square.
 It was renamed the National Hotel and demolished in the early 90’s as part of urban renewal or the Disneyfication of Times Square.